How To Celebrate Valentine’s Day When You’re in a New(ish) Relationship Without Making it Weird

 Talk about Valentine's Day with the person you're dating beforehand.

-It may seem daunting to bring up Valentine's Day because it feels awkward and potentially ushers in the dreaded "What (or where) are we?" conversation, but, as I always emphasize, open communication is necessary for any relationship to succeed.
+It may seem daunting to bring up Valentine's Day because it feels awkward and potentially ushers in the dreaded "What (or where) are we?" conversation.
+But, as I always emphasize, open communication is necessary for any relationship to succeed.
 And if Valentine's Day presents enough of a conflict or sense of uncertainty for you and your relationship, then it's something you should talk about with your new partner.

 That said, you don't need to make a big deal of Valentine's Day either.
 Gauge your partner's interest in the holiday.
 Perhaps they despise it, referring to it as a "Hallmark holiday," and don't want to celebrate it at all.
 Or maybe they think celebrating Valentine's Day is a huge step in a relationship, signifying a serious, committed relationship, and leave the conversation at that.